 - Fear of not finding the perfect next job.
 Until you are hired and on the job, there’s no way to guarantee that this next position and/or company is a perfect fit.
 There are fewer opportunities at the top of the pyramid where executives are hired.
 Instead of letting this hold you back from searching, challenge yourself to identify what’s most important to you in your next position.
 Is it location?
 Company culture?
 Salary?

 Remember that the “job” is only part of the equation to figuring out if you’d be happy at a new company.
 Don’t fool yourself into thinking that if you change companies, you’ll be happier.
 The scenery may change but you may be dragging the same issues with you to a new job.
 These articles may help you gain more insight into this dilemma:

 - Showcasing your executive value to stand out.
 Back in the day, a marketing executive might have used a creative gimmick to get the attention of a hiring manager by sending a man’s dress shoe to the company with a resume or special report inside.
-Today, strategic-focused brand management is more effective.
+Today, identifying and managing a solid career brand is more effective.

 Of course, there is no magic bullet.
 Identify what strategies would work best for you, your industry, and target market.